 You can also write the centimes (cents) out as numbers rather than words, as indicated in example (b) below.

 b) Mille-cinq-cent-soixante-quinze euros et 99 cent

-**If there is any empty space leftover at the end, draw a line through it.
+**If there is an empty space left over at the end, draw a line through it.

 2. Write the name of the person or business you are paying

 A l’ordre de: =Pay to the order

 On the line marked “A l’ordre de,” write the name of the person or business to whom you want to make the cheque out.